The author is a QUB Political Science honors graduate and a Powerlifter

 Squats can be performed in a variety of ways, from high bar squats with a weighted barbell to simply using one's own body weight or using two dumbbells or kettlebells.
 Squats are an excellent exercise to prevent injury if performed correctly.
 Front squats are also an excellent way of strengthening one's thighs.

-If squatting with heavyweights it is advisable to have spotters on standby or at least use a squat rack or cage with safety bars.
+If squatting with heavyweights, it is advisable to have spotters on standby or at least use a squat rack or cage with safety bars.
 An accident with a heavyweight on the barbell can cause serious injury.
 Squats are one of the three disciplines used in all Powerlifting Federations.

 Although powerlifting has so far only been a 'demonstration sport' at the Olympics, it is a constant at the Special Olympics.

-Many proponents will claim that deadlifts and not squats are the best all-around strength-building exercise.
+Many proponents will claim that deadlifts and not squats are the best all-around strength-building exercises.
 Let us not get into that controversy here!
 There is no doubt that deadlifts are an excellent compound exercise that strengthens/tones: